 The National Trust also has stewardship over the Farne Islands with its abundance of seabirds (access is by boat from Seahouses) and Allen Banks and Staward Gorge with its Victorian garden along the sides of the gorge.

 Important Notice: Before setting out to visit any of these heritage properties, please check their respective websites as to whether currently they are open and whether prior booking is required.
-Also only travel locally at the moment.

 Special Offers: If you intend to visit several heritage sites in a year, then taking up annual membership of one or more of the three heritage organisations could save you a lot of money.
 We have special offers on annual and gift membership.